Robert W. Welch Jr.: Early political activism

 From his teenage years, Welch was an anti-communist.
-He was a strong adherent of conspiracy theories believing many individuals and organizations were part of an international communist plot.
+He was a strong adherent of conspiracy theories, believing many individuals and organizations were part of an international communist plot.
 In his own words, the American people consisted of four groups: "Communists, communist dupes or sympathizers, the uninformed who have yet to be awakened to the communist danger, and the ignorant."
-Welch supported the America First Committee, supported Robert Taft’s 1940 presidential candidacy, and supported classical liberal ideals.
+Welch supported the America First Committee, supported Robert Taft's 1940 presidential candidacy, and supported classical liberal ideals.

 Prosperous from the candy business, Welch became a director of the Chambers of Commerce in Boston and Cambridge, Massachusetts, and also a national councilor of the U.S. Chamber of Commerce.
 He also became a director of a local bank and joined the school board of Belmont, Massachusetts, where he lived.
+Welch was vice president of the National Confectioners Association and worked for the War Production Board and Office of Price Administration in the 1940s.
 He became a Republican Party official in Massachusetts and ran and lost a primary election in 1950 for Lieutenant Governor of the state.
-He joined the National Association of Manufacturers' board of directors, and also served as a regional vice president and chairman of its education committee.
+He joined the National Association of Manufacturers' (NAM) board of directors, and also served as a regional vice president and chairman of its education committee.
 In 1952, he supported Robert A. Taft's unsuccessful bid for the Republican presidential nomination and was a prominent campaign contributor to Wisconsin Senator Joseph McCarthy's re-election campaign.

-In 1956, he began the magazine One Man's Opinion (later renamed American Opinion).
+In 1955, he traveled to Asia to meet Chiang Kai-shek and Syngman Rhee; "a formative moment for Welch, who found himself welcomed with effusive praise as a leading American anti-Communist."

+He initially planned to form a third party, but after being rebuffed at the National States Rights Conference in 1956, Welch turned his focus towards public education on the threat of Communism.
+The same year, he began the magazine One Man's Opinion (later renamed American Opinion); Rhee and Chiang received copies of the first edition and responded positively as they perceived him to be an ally.
+Welch published his "A Letter to the South" in the magazine that year, in which he blamed Communism for desegregation and spoke against the Brown v.
+Board of Education decision.

 John Birch Society

-Welch founded the John Birch Society (JBS) in December 1958.
+Welch founded the John Birch Society (JBS) in December 1958 in Indianapolis, Indiana, with Welch giving a "marathon two-day monologue" promoting smaller government and stopping the perceived Communist infiltration of the government.
+He named the organization for John Birch, an American missionary and military intelligence officer killed in a confrontation with Chinese Communist soldiers in 1945.